 Present a real business challenge (anonymized if needed) and have teams develop solutions.
 Groups present their approaches, and the team discusses the merits of different strategies.

 This brings strategic thinking into a collaborative context.
-It works particularly well when you want team building to feel directly relevant to your work.
+It works particularly well when you want team building to feel directly relevant to daily work.

 Reverse brainstorming